shaptonstahl/MissingData_2012-08/slides/HandlingMissingData.md

 Bayesian data augmentation

-:    When using Bayes to estimate a model, put a prior on the *data* and the algorithm will give draws from the posterior distribution of the missing values
+* When using Bayes to estimate a model, put a prior on the *data*.
+* The algorithm will give draws from the posterior distribution of the missing values.
+* It uses the model defined (whatever it is) to impute.

+## Large Data Sets: Bayes (continued)

+Problems

 * Slow
 * Convergence can be tricky
-* Expertise required for custom samplers
-* Libraries for implementing custom solutions: <tt>rcppbugs</tt> in R, others for C++, Python, etc.
+* Expertise required for custom samplers, but libraries for implementing custom solutions: <tt>rcppbugs</tt> in R, others for C++, Python, etc.

-## Bayes (continued)
+## Large Data Sets: Bayes (continued)

 Example: Using Bayes for IRT on network links to generate DILS (data-informed link strength)